section-engineering-education/engineering-education/content/articles/building-a-blog-using-react-hooks-strapi-v4.0-and-prism/index.md

 We mapped through the data received from Strapi using the `data.data.map` function, and we got access to each item in the array by using a function called `review.`

 - We then return a `div` template with the `key` property having a dynamic value `review.attributes.id`.
 It is so because React needs the parent element inside the map to have a `key` property to keep track of all the `elements` in Strapi.
-- we give the `div` a class name `review-card` to style it later.
+- We give the `div` a class name `review-card` to style it later.

-> Note: Regarding the CSS, we aren't going to explain it because we believe the reader already has a good ground before getting to this stage.
+> Note: Regarding the CSS, we will not be explaining it, because we believe the reader has a good background on the subject before getting to this stage.

 - Using the previously imported `{Link}` from `react-router-dom`, we create a link tag to the content page.
 We then add the image and title to the link.